Mobile-First Layout That Ships: How PrimaryLayout Solves Real UX Problems

 }

-The env() function grabs the device's safe-area inset at render time, so the mobile "Show more" button always sits above the nav bar.
-No hardcoded pixel values, no device-specific hacks.
-One line of CSS that works on every phone.
+env() reads the device inset at render time.
+The mobile "Show more" button stays above the nav bar.
+No hardcoded pixel hacks per phone model.
+One line of CSS that survives hardware churn.

-Recommended articles need to work seamlessly on both desktop and mobile without duplicating logic.
-The static build process generates two containers (#desktop-recs and #mobile-recs), and PrimaryLayout exposes slots for each.
-HTMX's out-of-band swaps (hx-swap-oob) refresh both containers whenever a reader loads a new article - the card you just tapped disappears and the list repopulates without a full reload.
+Recommended articles need to work on desktop and mobile without duplicating logic.
+The static build process generates two containers (#desktop-recs and #mobile-recs).
+PrimaryLayout exposes slots for each.
+HTMX out of band swaps (hx-swap-oob) refresh both when a reader loads a new article.
+Tap a card, it fades, the list repopulates, no full reload.

 <header class="pl-header">